Jennifer Lambert

 We attended a fundamental Baptist church in Hawaii that confirmed everything I don’t want for my family.
 It was very legalistic and narrow-minded.
 They even had brochures in the lobby with scriptures supporting how women and children should appear and behave!

 Then we attended a Presbyterian church in Utah with an amazing pastor, but little in the way of adult Sunday school.
 We recently attended a Lutheran church, but it offers little in the way of spiritual growth for our family.
 The lay leaders are very liberal and the new pastor wants to make a lot of changes and compromises.
 We’re mostly just bored.
+We attempted to attend a Presbyterian church when we moved to Ohio, but it was complicit in racism, sexism, capitalism and I had a hard time reconciling that.
+The leaders were not welcoming or open to growth so we left.

 I read a lot and I’m dismayed by the religious best sellers and their outright heretical teachings.
 So many Christians and churches support these authors and their books, having classes and conferences, spreading these lies that people devour since they don’t know any better.
 The children and I read devotionals and scripture every morning and evening together.